yesols/phix174_MBM/README.md

 # phix174_MBM
-Modeling the relationship between capsid spike protein stability and fitness in phix174 using multistage binomial model
+Code and data files to accompany the manuscript, "Modeling the relationship between the capsid spike protein stability and fitness in phiX174 bacteriophage."